|

 William of Normandy (Guillaume de Normandie.)

-Naturally, his favorite pet name was
+Of course, his favorite nickname was

-William the Conqueror (Guillaume le Conquérant.)
+William the Conqueror (Guillaume le Conquérant.) |

 That was the